hvonwah/repro-eulerian-coupled-heat/README.md

 A convergence study is driven by running `convergence_study.py`.
 The method (BDF1/2, P1 levelset/isoparametric) is determined in line 15 `from solver_xxx import *`.
 The implementation of each method is then contained in the individual `solver_xxx.py`

 The parameters for which the study is computed, can be tuned in the `PARAMETERS` block in `convergence_study.py`, i.e., mesh sizes, time-step, number of refinements, ect.
+Note that if the Nitsche study is to be run, the Lagrange stability parameter must be replaced with the Nitsche penalty parameter.

 By default, the direct solver `pardiso` is used to solve the linear systems resulting from the discretisation.
 If this is not available, this may be replaced with `umfpack` in `scripts/convergence_study.py`

-The results are then the position, velocity and forces acting on the interface over time.
-The are contained pickled file as a dictionary with the results for each mesh/time-step combination.
+The results are then the position and velocity of the interface over time.
+The pickled in a file as a dictionary with the results for each mesh/time-step combination.

+# Reference simulation
+The referece data to compare the results with can be computed using the `scripts/ALE_referenceBDF2.py` file.
+Here the options are the mesh size, the finite element order and the (inverse) time-step.
+The file is run by calling `python3 ALE_referenceBDF2.py --h meshsize --k order --dtinv inverse_timestep`.

 # Post-process results
 The necessary scripts to compute convergence rates from the convergence studies are located the `results` directory.
-These python scripts can be used to create convergence tables in txt or LaTeX form, and create text files for convergence plots.
+These python scripts can be used to create convergence tables in either txt or LaTeX form.
+Furthermore, text files for convergence plots can be created.